pyepics/pyepics/doc/ca.rst

 It is **vital** that the return value from :meth:`create_subscription` is kept in a variable so that it cannot be garbage collected.
-Failure to keep this value will cause trouble, inlcuding almost immediate segmentation faults (on Windows) or seemingly inexplicable crashes later (on linux).
+Failure to keep this value will cause trouble, including almost immediate segmentation faults (on Windows) or seemingly inexplicable crashes later (on linux).

 Define a connection callback